ryan-zappulla/Spotify_Playlist_Generator/README.md

 ### config.json

-To run locally, you will need to add a config.json file with the following schema in the src folder
+To run locally, you will need to add a config.json file with the following schema in the local_runner folder

     {
 		"client_id": "",